Skip to main content

 1. Gather everyone together and ask everyone why we use tools in gardening.
 Does anyone know what sort of tools there are and how they help us?
 Has anyone used any tools before?

-3. When a team has found all the tools they need, gather everyone back together.
+4. When the teams have found all the tools they need, gather everyone back together.

-• Gardening gloves: These essential for gardening; not only to keep our hands clean, but to help us avoid cuts and grazes when using tools or working with spiky plants.
+• Gardening gloves: These essential for gardening or outdoor taks.
+They help to keep our hands clean and give us better grip.
+They also help us to avoid cuts and grazes when using tools or working with spiky plants.

 • Hand trowels: These are must-have tools.
 Almost like a very small shovel, you can use them to dig, turn the earth, or pull up stubborn weeds.
 You can also use them to transfer soil into pots when planting seedlings and bulbs.